I’m Tom and I live in London.

 I’m pretty laid back, but one thing’s always been a bit out of kilter.
 I get stressed out – to the point of blind panic – by specific sounds.

 I’ve always reacted to this sensitivity in different ways.
-When I hear one of these ‘trigger sounds’ I sometimes go quiet and sit there stewing (my head screaming).
+When I hear one of these ‘trigger sounds’ I usually go quiet and sit there stewing (my head screaming).

 Other times it’s so bad I have to find some way to leave the room.